7 Reasons You're Frustrated by Shopping

 Beyond giving yourself some grace along the way, following the tips in this blog will make the process easier (note, I didn't say perfect).
 And if you're looking for some expert help, well, I hope you know you can always reach out and ask for help.
 I'd love to be your partner in style and help you discover new styles and brands and colors that you never dreamed of trying!

-Hi, I'm so glad you're here!
-I'm a Personal Virtual Stylist and owner of Style Decoded.
-I'm a Midwest born fashion lover on a mission to help women show up with more authenticity and alignment at work and in their businesses through their style, and feel 100% confident in their own skin every day.
+I'm an Expert Stylist and Personal Brand Coach, and owner of Style Decoded, based in Omaha, NE.
+I'm a Midwest born fashion lover on a mission to help professional women show up with more authenticity and alignment at work and in their businesses through their style, and feel 100% confident in their own skin every day.
 Styling is my passion but it hasn't always been my job.
-I spent 20 years of my career in client service, advertising, developing brands, blogging, podcasting, and creating marketing and social social strategies for my clients, ranging from Fortune 500 giants to individuals building their personal brand online.
-To say I know a thing or two about marketing and client service is an understatement!
+I spent 20 years of my career in client service, advertising, developing brands, blogging, podcasting, and creating marketing and social strategies for my clients, ranging from Fortune 500 giants to individuals building their personal brands online.
+To say I know a thing or two about marketing and branding is an understatement!
 Now, I love teaching women how to define and own their unique personal brand through style.

 Want more from me?